Historical Bottle Lip Shapes

 In the early 1900s, several bottle makers were ordering their molds with re-sealable, screw-thread lip designs instead of the stock Crown seal that came standard with most Owens bottle machines.
 The big advantage, of course, was that the screw-cap closure could be resealed.

-There are several simple tips when attempting to date a lip shard, and many make common sense.
-When dating these special shards, it helps to have a portion of the lip and collar.
+There are several simple tips when attempting to date a lip piece, and many make common sense.
+When dating these special pieces, it helps to have a portion of the lip and collar.

 1700s bottle lips